PelionIoT/mbl-tools/mbl-release-manager/README.md

 Important things to mention:
 * _external_ - holds an SD with 2 pairs, each key points to a list of length 2.
 In one of them the script branches from a branch, in another on it branches from a tag.
 * reference-apps / reference-apps-internal - both hold 2 pairs each one.
 The repository armmbed/meta-mbl-reference-apps can be found in both files, but the new branch created is different.
 This is perfectly legal.
-* _common_ - holds 3 repositories to be changed across all XML files.The "git/meta-freescale_2" is a none Arm MRR repository.
+* _common_ - holds 3 repositories to be changed across all Google Repo manifest files.The "git/meta-freescale_2" is a none Arm MRR repository.
 The prefix armmbed will always point to an Arm MRR or ARM external repository, which is not the case here (prefix git). armmbed/meta-mbl is the only repository with armmbed/mbl-manifest which will have a new commit (modified files).
 That will happen in case the the mbl-linked-repositories.conf file will needed to be updated for some of it's entries (in real world - mbl-core for now is the only one needed to be updated).

 #### Example 2 - invalid JSON file - no _external_ main key
 ```